 Huntley Meadows Park is a hidden gem of Northern Virginia with a half-mile accessible boardwalk, woodland trails, and a unique hemi-marsh wildlife habitat.
-The park is one of those great Fairfax County surprises—a peaceful, unusual and beautiful wildlife habitat in the midst of our busy streets and neighborhoods.
+The park is one of those great Fairfax County surprises—a peaceful, unusual, and beautiful wildlife habitat in the midst of our busy streets and neighborhoods.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

 The energetic voices of many elementary school children greeted our first visit.
 Happily, the students were about to leave, and they really were adorable with all the hand-holding and matching t-shirts.
-Older students did a great job walking quietly to observe birds from the boardwalk.
+Older students did a great job walking quietly to observe butterflies and birds from the boardwalk.

 Huntley Meadows Park Visitor Center

-Find more NoVA fun in our guide 20 Must-See Northern Virginia Hidden Gems Rich in Nature and History.
+Find more NoVA fun in our guide: 20 Must-See Northern Virginia Hidden Gems Rich in Nature and History.

 Woodland Trails at Huntley Meadows